Getting Started with Redis Enterprise Software using Docker

 The database configuration is shown.
 When you see a green check mark, the database is activated and ready for you to use.

 After you create the Redis database, you are ready to store data in your database.
 You can test connectivity to your database with:

 - A Hello World application using Python

 redis-cli is a simple command-line tool to interact with Redis database.

 Use "docker exec" to switch your context into the Redis Enterprise Software container

 $ docker exec -it rp bash

-Run redis-cli, located in the /opt/redislabs/bin directory, to connect to port 12000 and store and retrieve a key in database1
+Run redis-cli, located in the /opt/redislabs/bin directory, to connect to the database port number, and store and retrieve a key in database1.

 Connecting Using Hello World Application in Python